osmandapp/web/main/docs/user/troubleshooting/track-recording-issues.md

 Common issues with track recording: Noise, gaps, and inaccuracies

-This article addresses OsmAnd's GPS track recording issues. **'Background'** means to simply refer to the OsmAnd app not being displayed in the foreground, in particular when the device screen is off (which is different from the Android-internal definition of 'background').
+This article addresses issues with GPX track recording which have been observed over time in different Android versions. **'Background'** means to simply refer to the OsmAnd app not being displayed in the foreground, in particular when the device screen is off (which is different from the Android-internal definition of 'background').
-The following issues have been observed over time in different Android versions.

-**Note**: Since Android 11 (2020/12) there is no option "Always allow" to use location in background but this **doesn't limit** background track recording, according to Google docummentation it's considered **foreground usage** because internally foreground service permission is used and notification about track being recorded is always visible.
+**Note**: Since Android 11 (2020/12) there is no more system permission option "Always allow" to use location access in the background, but this **does not limit** OsmAnd's background track recording: According to Google's documentation it is now considered **foreground usage**, as internally the foreground service permission is now used and a system notification about a track being recorded is always visible.

 ## Recorded tracks are noisy